gconnect/gconnect/README.md

 Hi, I'm Glory Agatevure.
 I am a Blockchain Software Engineer and Technical writer from Nigeria.
 I am currently exploring the Algorand Blockchain.
 I am the co-founder of AfricInnovate a tech startup in Nigeria :nigeria: and founding team member @Surge_women a web3 Education based platform for women.

 I am looking to collaborate on any great idea that can be developed with tech.
 I am open to business partnership and collaboration.
-To learn more about me, you can check my personal [website](https://agatevure.com)